Wireless media carry data in the form of electromagnetic signals using radio or microwave frequencies.

 - Antenna design and construction

 Wi-Fi is a trademark of the Wi-Fi Alliance.
-Wi-Fi is used with certified products that belong to WLAN devices that are based on the IEEE 802.11 standards.
-Different standards is following:-
+The certified product uses that belong to WLAN devices that are based on the IEEE 802.11 standards.
+Different standards are the following:-

 WI-FI standard IEEE 802.11

 WLAN technology commonly referred to as Wi-Fi.
 WLAN uses a protocol known as Carrier Sense Multiple Access/Collision Avoidance (CSMA/CA).
-The wireless NIC must first listen before transmitting to determine if the radio channel is clear.
+The wireless NIC must first listen before transmitting to decide if the radio channel is clear.
 If another wireless device is transmitting, then the NIC must wait until the channel is clear.
-CSMA/CA is will be discussed later.
+We discuss CSMA/CA later briefly.

 Bluetooth standard IEEE 802.15